Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 wizard teleports away casts mage arrow for 12dmg on twan bear wild shape

-hunter shoots with musket on the wizard.
+hunter shoots with musket on the wizard for 13 dmg.

-marcus shoots 7dmg
+marcus shoots 7dmg on Hunter

+rat uses silvery barbs to attack the wizard.

+chron uses multi attack (bite of claws) on marcus for 12+9+7 = 28dmg marcus has 40dmg fails con check